 - 1. The Health Plan shall use one of the provided codes to describe the type of grievance.
 If the grievance does not fit one of the codes, the Health Plan shall use 999 and provide an explanation in the next column.
-If the same grievance reports multiple issues then list the grievance only once (i.e. one row) and report all applicable grievance codes. - 2.
+If the same grievance reports multiple issues then list the grievance only once (i.e. one row) and report all applicable grievance codes.
+If there is a grievance for multiple codes, then they should be reported individually in separate columns. - 2.
 There may be instances of missing data.
 The Health Plan should use the indicator "-999" or variation of to fit the character length.
 If the data field is N/A, then leave it blank.
-Do not enter 0 for missing or N/A data. - C) Health Plans shall complete the ALDF for standard grievances (no extension granted) and for grievances with an approved extension.
-In the ALDF, a grievance may fall in one or more grievance category, service category, and population.
-A grievance may be counted multiple times in these categories when applicable. - D) In Section II: Appeals the Health Plan shall complete all fields in the embedded excel file in the report by referring to "MGA_MLDF_2_DataFormat.xlsx" in this report's subfolder within the "Report Reference Tables and Data Submission Formats" folder. - 1.
+Do not enter 0 for missing or N/A data. - C) In Section II: Appeals the Health Plan shall complete all fields in the embedded excel file in the report by referring to "MGA_MLDF_2_DataFormat.xlsx" in this report's subfolder within the "Report Reference Tables and Data Submission Formats" folder. - 1.
 The Health Plan shall use one of the provided codes to describe the type of appeal.
 If the same appeal reports multiple issues then list the appeal only once (i.e., one row) and report all applicable appeal codes in column B. - 2.
 There may be instances of missing data.
 The Health Plan should use the indicator "-999" or variation of to fit the character length.
 If the data field is N/A, then leave it blank.
-Do not enter 0 for missing or N/A data. - E) Health Plans shall complete the ALDF and stratify by the following three dimensions: standard appeals (no extension granted), expedited appeals, and grievances with an approved extension.
-In the ALDF, an appeal may fall in one or more grievance category, service category, and population.
-A grievance may be counted multiple times in these categories when applicable.
+Do not enter 0 for missing or N/A data.